Bridging inferences

-Co-reference and coherence in comics
+Co-reference in comics

 Point of view and mental imagery in literature